IGP Recall requires speed and power. What to do When the Dog Bumps Into You During Recall

 2. The dog bumps you, you use your Negative Marker, and the Assistant provides a pop.
 You repeat the process above.

 You might be tempted to have your Assistant prevent the dog from bumping you.
 In this case, the Assistant would pop the leash right before the dog makes contact with you.
 It is not a solution but a short-term Band-aid.
-We are true believers that it is faster to teach the dog due to him making a mistake vs. preventing the mistake in hope that it will permanently prevent the behavior.
+The dog might learn faster after a mistake vs. preventing the mistake in hope that it will permanently prevent the behavior.

 The second option is for you to provide the consequence yourself.
 You would call the dog.
 He would bump you, you would use Negative Marker, push the dog back with your knees, tell the dog to sit, step back and repeat the recall.
 You will continue until the dog is clear what causes the discomfort.